WestfW/WestfW_SerComLib/README.md

 If a particular SERCOM is in use for another purpose (for example, you cannot include the Wire library AND redefine the I2C pins as a UART), you will get "multiply defined symbol" errors from the link stage of the build process.

 ## Basic Operation ##

 There are several forms of the macros provided.
-Which one to use depends on how much as already been defined in the board's variant.h file. sercom_MakeUart(int _sercomNum, int _serNumber) sercom_MakeUart_Pins(_sercomNum, _serName, _rx, _tx)
+Which one to use depends on how much as already been defined in the board's variant.h file.

+All of these require the SERCOM number, either a constant or a preprocessor definition that evaluates to a number, since the macros use "macro magic" to construct the proper ISR names (SERCOM1_Handler or similar.)
+It is unfortunate that you can not provide a Sercom data structure.
+This means that if you want to redefine the i2c pins as a UART, you need to look into the variant.h file to see which

+sercom_MakeUart(int _sercomNum, int _serNumber)
+sercom_MakeUart_Pins(_sercomNum, _serName, _rx, _tx)
 #define sercom_MakeUart_Pads(_sercomNum, _serName, _rx, _tx, _rxpad, _txpad)